 Change Your Habits: ADHD Style

-Available as a paperback on Amazon.
-Digital coming in August 2019.
+Available as a paperback or Kindle version on Amazon.

 More below about what’s inside …

 This book is for you if you are ….

 - Recently, officially diagnosed (Finally, you understand, right?).
 But now what?

 - Diagnosed as a child or young adult, your ADHD was going along okay and now seems to have erupted like a volcano.
 This is fairly typical as life gets more complex.

 - Transitioning into high school, college, married life, or building a family: these are all are “tipping points” when what used to work doesn’t seem to anymore.